claws-lab/hawkeye/README.md

 ### Running the HawkEye scripts

-Jupyter notebooks : Run all the cells in chrological order.
+Jupyter notebooks : Run all the cells in chrological order. <br>
-Python scripts : Run all scripts using `python file-name.py` Comments in the code description of the goal of the script and the functions used in it.
+Python scripts : Run all scripts using `python file-name.py` <br>
+Comments in the code description of the goal of the script and the functions used in it.
 Instructions about what to change in the code are also present.